Jonas Wærn: Military career

 Wærn became a reserve officer in 1936 and an officer in 1940.
-He was commissioned as an officer into Värmland Regiment (I 2) in 1941.
+He was commissioned as an officer into the Värmland Regiment (I 2) in 1941.
 During World War II he served as a ranger platoon leader at the Norway–Sweden border.
 He was promoted to captain in Värmland Regiment in 1945, and attended the Royal Swedish Army Staff College in 1947.
 Wærn served as deputy military attaché in Copenhagen in 1948 and as second teacher at the Swedish Infantry Combat School the same year.
-Wærn attended the School of Infantry in Warminster, England in 1950 and served in Värmland Regiment (I 2) in 1951.
-Wærn served in the Army Staff in 1955 and in Västerbotten Regiment (I 20) in 1956 and was promoted to major the same year.
-He was first teacher at Infantry Combat School in 1957 and the same year he was appointed ADC to King Gustaf VI Adolf.
+Wærn attended the School of Infantry in Warminster, England in 1950 and served in the Värmland Regiment (I 2) in 1951.
+Wærn served in the Army Staff in 1955 and in the Västerbotten Regiment (I 20) in 1956 and was promoted to major the same year.
+He was the first teacher at Infantry Combat School in 1957, and the same year he was appointed ADC to King Gustaf VI Adolf.

 Wærn (far left) when Major General Curt Göransson salute the Swedish flag on his arrival in Élisabethville, Congo.

 Wærn held an acting rank of colonel and served as commander of the XII K Battalion from June 1961 to December 1961 and of the XIV K Battalion from December 1961 to May 1962 in Congo.
 At the same time, he was brigade commander of the Swedish, Indian and Irish troops in southern Katanga, which was part of the United Nations Operation in the Congo (ONUC) from June 1961 to May 1962.
 On 12 May 1962, Wærn left the Congo and returned to Sweden.
 Back in Sweden, Wærn served as section chief of the staff of the IV Military District in 1962.
 He was promoted to lieutenant colonel in 1962 and was assigned to Northern Småland Regiment in Eksjö between 1962 and 1969.
 Wærn served as commander of the Swedish UN Battalion in Cyprus in 1964, part of the United Nations Peacekeeping Force in Cyprus (UNFICYP).
 He then served as infantry commander of the Stockholm Coastal Artillery Defence (Stockholms kustartilleriförsvar) in 1966.

 Bo Pellnäs wrote the following about Wærn: "At its core, Wærn's leadership was characterized by words of wisdom uttered in China over four thousand years ago: 'Regard your soldiers as your children, and they will follow you into the deepest valleys; look on them as your own beloved sons, and they will stand by you even unto death'."